stones-1130/dsc-mod-2-project-online-pt-041320/README.md

 > **Conclusions from our base model:**

-> **Model fit & R2:** ~.60 for an R2 value indicates our model does not fit well.
-Only about 60% of the the variance in our data can be explained by the model.
+> **Model fit & R2:** .829 for an R2 value indicates our model fits relatively well.
+About 83% of the the variance in our data can be explained by the model.

 > **Normality/Residuals check:**
-- Very positively skewed with a value of **2.868**
+- Very positively skewed with a value of **2.471**
-- Kurtosis value of **32.837**, which is well above acceptable value of **3**
+- Kurtosis value of **39.360**, which is well above acceptable value of **3**
 - VIF analysis indicates numerous issues with multicollinearity
 - QQ plot indicates the model is not robust, and we need to remove some outliers and normalize (re-scale) some data
 - Heteroscedasticity looks to be a problem as well.
 >
 > **Prediction assessment:**
-> - **Actual vs. Predicted** information indicates poor prediction performance from our baseline model
+> - **Actual vs. Predicted** information indicates decent prediction performance from our baseline model
-> - **Root Mean Squared Error** of $227,137 is not robust.

 > **NEXT STEPS**:  Now that we've looked at the problems in our raw data, the next steps are to do some feature engineering to normalize the data to prepare it better for multivariate linear regression modeling.

 ## FINAL MODEL

-> **For the final model, we are going to log transform the following features, in order to normalize/scale to increase our model performance:**
+> **For the final model, we are going to log transform the following features, in order to scale to increase our model performance:**
 >    - sqft_living
 >    - bedrooms
 >    - bathrooms